 People, it turns out, don't care about the story of their products.
 I mean, they do.
 A little bit.
 But more so, they care about themselves.
 I should know that.
 I wrote a book about that.

 As a teacher, coach, and leader, I have always loved developing people.
 I have seen how successful companies can be when the people behind them feel empowered and passionate about what they do.
 But I always saw it as a bi-product of the way I work, not the focus.
 Not anymore.
 Because you asked for it (and because I love doing it): I build successful people (who just happen to be building businesses, teams, products, and services).
 One story at a time.

-Over the past twenty years, I have had the honor to with some of the most innovative companies and nonprofit organizations out there: Google, Apple, Logitech, Bloomberg, BMW, Citi, Sony Pictures, The Central Park Conservancy and WNYC.
+Over the past twenty years, I have had the honor to work with some of the most innovative companies and nonprofit organizations out there: Google, Apple, Logitech, Bloomberg, BMW, Citi, Sony Pictures, The Central Park Conservancy and WNYC.
 Prior to my career in technology, I refined my talent for storytelling and narrative development as an award-winning documentary filmmaker.

 I have taught courses at some of the best design and technology programs in the world at The School of Visual Arts, Parsons School for Design, NYU, and Northwestern University.
 I have an MFA in Radio, TV, & Film from Northwestern University, a BA in Film and Video Studies from The University of Michigan, a Certificate in Multimedia Production from NYU.

-I am a certified professional coach affiliated with the Gestalt Center in Cape Cod and the International Coaching Federation.
+I am a certified professional coach through the Gestalt Center in Cape Cod and the International Coaching Federation.

 I live and work in Brooklyn, New York with my partner, Erica, our son, Max, our crooked dog, Ralph, and doe-eyed, pointy-eared cat, Gizmo.

 What's up with the socks?